We measure chloride in lake Lauwersmeer

 What are the benefits?

-• We will also use the insights gained from this initial measurement campaign to determine where to place the measuring buoys in Lauwersmeer.
+• We will also use the insights gained from this initial measurement campaign to determine where to place the measuring buoys in lake Lauwersmeer.
 These will be installed in early 2026.